sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ```
 EXAMPLE:
-A system has a integer numeric input and only data betwen 50 and 100 (both numbers included) is accepted as a valid data.
+A system has an integer numeric input and only data betwen 50 and 100 (both numbers included) is accepted as a valid data.
 How shoud be an equivalence partitining test designed?

 The valid data is only the integer numbers that belong to [50,100], otherwise is an invalid data.
 Thus there is three intervals: